Mootss/asset-management-backend/README.md

 # API for asset management app
-A very basic api written in Flask to connect [this React app](https://github.com/Mootss/asset-management) to Supabase (postgres) database
+A simple server written in Flask to connect [this React app](https://github.com/Mootss/asset-management) to a postgres database (supabase)

 database connection string can be found in app.py